Joiseph - Tannenberg 2018

 This is as micro-production as it gets.
-In 2016, the three rows of vines that they farm on this site yielded enough grapes to produce only 300 bottles (!).
-And we were lucky back in 2018 to have secured a decent amount of that production.
-We chose to let it rest for over 18 months before starting to show it in tastings, a decision that has paid off generously.
-The wine is now blooming, showing beautiful roundness, intense spiciness and black forest fruits galore.
-A very special wine that you are probably not likely to come across anywhere else nowadays.
+In 2018, the three rows of vines that they farm on this site yielded enough grapes to produce only 600 bottles.
+The wine is currently blooming, showing beautiful roundness, intense spiciness and black forest fruits galore.

 Joiseph is a collaboration between three friends that started with the 2015 vintage and has grown from a tiny hectare to nearly five hectares.
 The wines across the range are distinct, wildly exciting, and full of energy.